 Corrected entry: The piece of silverware in the middle of the mobile during the spaghetti dinner hangs at different angles in different shots.

-New this week Correction: The silverware is made into a mobile, so will change angles because it moves.
+Correction: The silverware is made into a mobile, so will change angles because it moves.

 Corrected entry: When Michael comes in the house after Buddy leaves, and says "Hey Buddy", the reflection of the cameraman is visible in the snow glass on top of the Etch-A-Sketch.